Foreign Intrigue: Recurring

-Others seen in the series were Bernard Farrel as Steve Godfrey an Amalgamated News Service reporter, Robert Arden as Steve Powers, Doreen Denning as Betty Carter, and Nikole Millinaire as a aide.
+Others seen in the series were Bernard Farrel as Steve Godfrey, an Amalgamated News Service reporter, Robert Arden as Steve Powers, Doreen Denning as Betty Carter, and Nikole Millinaire as a aide.

 Production and locations

 Principal photography for the first two seasons was shot in Filmstaden, Stockholm.
-Production moved to Paris, France for the third season, and then later to Vienna, Austria for the final season, with locations throughout Europe and Scandinavia, including Copenhagen and Stockholm, utilized during the show's run.
+Production moved to Paris, France for the third season, and then to Vienna, Austria for the final season, with locations throughout Europe and Scandinavia, including Copenhagen and Stockholm, utilized during the show's run.

 Hal Erickson noted in his book, Syndicated Television: The First Forty Years, 1947–1987, the European production provided American viewers "something they weren't getting from their average domestic television product: breathtaking glimpses of the glamour spots of Europe."

 Awards

 The show was nominated for the Primetime Emmy Awards as follows: